CISC-475-Team-2/Front-End/README.md

 # Front-End-MVC
-Temporary repo for MVC testing
+Repo for the front end code